placeAtlas/atlas-2022/README.md

 -->

 ### Map Edits

+#### Reddit

+1. Click "Edit" on a entry and follow the instructions there, then post it to Reddit by clicking "Post Direct to Reddit".
+2. Flair your post with the "New Entry" tag.
+3. A moderator will accept your contribution shortly.

+#### GitHub

 1. Create a fork of our repo.
 2. Enter your data into the `web/atlas.json` file, with the correct format and ID number.